A Bitcoin-backed Stablecoin

 That lets us bootstrap the stability pool at zero cost to the protocol.

-But not only that, by eliminating the LQTY token, all profits (from interest, etc) will go directly into the PCV.
+But not only that, by eliminating the LQTY token, all profits (from interest, redemption fee, etc) will go directly into the PCV.
 Compared to Liquity, where profits are distributed among LQTY holders, we have eliminated a massive drain on the system, at no cost.

 Having the stability pool funded on its own is enough for the protocol to function, and we can expect some users that want to borrow against their tBTC to take part, but it's not going to create major adoption, and for thUSD to function well it needs to be stable at ~$1, that requires people to put up liquidity at decentralized exchanges.

-In order to draw in more users and create liquidity for thUSD, we will issue rewards to pools on other platforms (such as a thUSD stablecoin pool on curve).
-This will incentivize users to take debt and deposit into curve, with the added benefit of improved liquidity and resiliency.
+In order to draw in more users and create liquidity for thUSD, we will issue rewards to pools on other platforms (such as a thUSD stablecoin pool on Curve).
+This will incentivize users to take debt and deposit into Curve, with the added benefit of improved liquidity and resiliency.

 How fast we want to grow can be almost entirely adjusted by how much reward is sent to the pool.

-This part is indeed rented liquidity with all its drawbacks, but remember that Threshold USD profits are sent to the PCV instead of LQTY holders: As the protocol grows in popularity, profits from the protocol itself can be used to fund these rewards, thus creating a self-sustaining feedback loop.
+This part is indeed rented liquidity with all its drawbacks, but remember that Threshold USD profits are sent to the PCV instead of LQTY holders: as the protocol grows in popularity, profits from the protocol itself can be used to fund these rewards, thus creating a self-sustaining feedback loop.

-On top of that, Threshold DAO will store some of its reserves in stablecoins, so the Threshold DAO can initiate a PCV with deposits on curve.
+On top of that, Threshold DAO will store some of its reserves in stablecoins, so the Threshold DAO can initiate a PCV with deposits on Curve.
 That will result in more stability for thUSD which is important for adoption.